-(Mark One) ∠ QUARTERLY REPORT PURSUANT TO SE ECTION 13 OR 15 (d) OF THE SECURITIES EXCH HANGE ACT OF 1934 erly period ended J ☐ TRANSITION REPORT PURSUANT TO SE • • IANGE ACT OF 1934 period from ' ' ION FILE NUMB ENCORE CA APITAL GROUP, INC. (Exact name of registrant as spec rified in its charter) Delaware 48-1090909 (State or other jurisdictio (IRS Employer incorporation or organiza tion) Identification No.) 350 Cai mino De La Reina , Suite 100 Diego, California (Address of prin cipal executive offices (Registrant's (877) 445 - 4581 telephone number, inc (registrant 3) (Not Applicable , (Former name, former addre ' vear, if changed since last report) Securities registered pursuant to Section 12(b) of the Ac t: Trading Title of each class Symbol(s) Name of each exchange on whi ch registered Common Stock, \$0.01 Par Value Per Share ECPG The NASDAQ Stock Mar ket LLC Indicate by check mark whether the registrant (1) has fill of 1934 during the preceding 12 months (or for such shorter per such filing requirements for the last 90 days.
-Yes ☑ No □ eriod that the registran Indicate by check mark whether the registrant has submit 405 of Regulation S-T (Section 232.405 of this chapter) during submit such files).
-Yes \boxtimes No \Box Indicate by check mark whether the registrant is a large company, or an emerging growth company.
-See the definitions "emerging growth company" in Rule 12b-2 of the Exchange A of "large accelerated Large accelerated filer $lackim$ Accelerated filer \Box Non-accelerated filer ☐ Smaller reporting company ☐] Emerging growth company \Box If an emerging growth company, indicate by check mark with any new or revised financial accounting standards provide period for complying Indicate by check mark whether the registrant is a shell company (as defined i in Rule 12b-2 of the Exchange Act).
-Y es □ No 🗷 Indicate the number of shares outstanding of each of the Class Outstanding at July 27, 20

-23,485,088 shares
+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended June 30, 2023 or

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to_____to.

+COMMISSION FILE NUMBER: 000-26489

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+(IRS Employer Identification No.)

+350 Camino De La Reina, Suite 100 San Diego, California 92108 (Address of principal executive offices, including zip code)

+(877) 445 - 4581 (Registrant's telephone number, including area code)

+(Not Applicable)

+(Former name, former address and former fiscal year, if changed since last report)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.01 Par Value Per Share ECPG The NASDAQ Stock Market LLC

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the last 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer, "scalerated filer, "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer

+Large accelerated filer

+Image accelerated filer

+Non-accelerated filer

+Image accelerated filer

+Image accel

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.

-Common Stock, \$0.01 par value
+Class Outstanding at July 27, 2023 Common Stock, \$0.01 par value 23,485,088 shares